Azure/azure-iot-sdk-python/devbox_setup.md

 * **X509_PASS_PHRASE**: The pass phrase for the X509 key (Only necessary if cert has a password)

 **This is an incomplete list of environment variables**

+## E2E Testing Setup (Optional - SDK Developer)

+If you wish to run end to end tests locally, you'll need to configure some additional environment variables:

+* **IOTHUB_CONNECTION_STRING**: The connection string for your IoTHub (ideally iothubowner permissions)
+* **EVENTHUB_CONNECTION_STRING**: The built-in Event Hub compatible endpoint of the above IoTHub

+**NOTE**: if you wish to use dedicated E2E resources, you may also prefix the above variables with `IOTHUB_E2E_`

+Additionally, you will need to add a messaging route with the following settings to the IoTHub in order for all tests to run correctly:
+* Name: twin
+* Endpoint: events
+* Data Source: Device Twin Change Events